ThornTechPublic/SwiftNetworkStarterKit/README.md

 # Network Starter Kit for Swift

 This is a sample project that integrates some popular libraries and useful networking features.
-Honestly, a lot of this is taken straight from the [AlamoFire](https://github.com/Alamofire/Alamofire) README, but sometimes it helps to see code snippets in the context of a sample project.
+Honestly, a lot of this is just implementing instructions on the [AlamoFire](https://github.com/Alamofire/Alamofire) README, but sometimes it helps to see code snippets in the context of a sample project.
 Feel free to use this as a starter template.

 The aim of this is to solve the following problems as simply as possible: